MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

     - For the **Submit** action, set the **URL address** and **Certificates** fields.
 The value of the **Certificates** field is a chain of certificates, the first of which is the root CA certificate (caentrate.cer), and the second of which is the Clients certificate.

 4. In the **Applicability rules** section, go through the clauses, and review or set the required fields:
-    - Review the **LegalEntityID** clause and update with the proper value from your legal entity.
+    - Review the **LegalEntityID** clause and update with the correct value from your legal entity.

 5. Select **Validate** to ensure that all required fields have been set.
 6. Save your changes, and close the page.